 To enter, design teams were required to read the Search Statement, fill out an online form and upload documents detailing their proposed team composition, relevant experience, pre-qualification questionnaire and initial reaction to the project.
 No design work was expected at stage one.

-In December 2022, a shortlist of four teams was selected to compete at stage two.
-These teams will prepare anonymous concept designs to be reviewed by the competition jury.
-Each finalist team will receive a contribution to expenses of USD $10,000 at the conclusion of the process.
+In December 2022, a shortlist of four teams was selected to compete at stage two and prepare anonymous concept designs.
+Each finalist team will receive a contribution to expenses of USD $10,000.